dotnet/docs/docs/core/testing/unit-testing-with-mstest.md

 ## Adding more features

 Now that you've made one test pass, it's time to write more.
 There are a few other simple cases for prime numbers: 0, -1.
-You could add those as new tests with the `[TestMethod]` attribute, but that quickly becomes tedious.
+You could add new tests with the `[TestMethod]` attribute, but that quickly becomes tedious.
 There are other MSTest attributes that enable you to write a suite of similar tests.
 A `[DataTestMethod]`attribute represents a suite of tests that execute the same code but have different input arguments.
 You can use the `[DataRow]` attribute to specify values for those inputs.

-Instead of creating new tests, leverage these two attributes to create a single data test method that tests several values less than two, which is the lowest prime number:
+Instead of creating new tests, apply these two attributes to create a single data driven test.
+The data driven test is a method that tests several values less than two, which is the lowest prime number:
+:

 [!code-csharp[Sample_TestCode](../../../samples/core/getting-started/unit-testing-using-mstest/PrimeService.Tests/PrimeService_IsPrimeShould.cs?name=Sample_TestCode)]